 The Access to Opportunity program is partnering with a number of college advising organizations to offer expert support and guidance to students as they begin their journey to college.
 Students may be contacted to take part in one of the following programs, both of which are free to students and their families due to the generous support of Bloomberg Philanthropies:

-- College Advising Corps virtual advising pilot program: In the spring of 2017, the College Board invited select juniors to participate in a virtual advising program administered by the College Advising Corps.
+- College Advising Corps virtual advising pilot program: In the spring of 2018, the College Board will invite select students in the class of 2019 to participate in a virtual advising program administered by the College Advising Corps.
 A nationally-recognized advising organization, the College Advising Corps trains recent college graduates to serve as virtual advisers who will be available by phone, email, chat, and text messaging to answer questions from current high school students about college academics, campus life, and more.
 Messaging to pilot participants stresses that their virtual advisers are a supplemental resource and that they should continue to rely on in-school counselors as their primary source of college and career advice.
 Participating students are encouraged to share information about the program and their virtual adviser’s contact information with their school counselor.

 The advisers in this program are trained to support students throughout the college application process and can help them: